pulibrary/princeton_ansible/roles/pul_nomad/README.md

 ### Host Volumes

-Host volumes are a way for containers to save data to the underlying client.
-It's a folder on the client which the container maps - if a job requires a certain host volume it will only ever get scheduled on a node which has that volume.
+Host volumes are a way for containers to save data to the underlying client VM.
 Most containers have no need for persistent data on disk - they store that data in a database or something similar, but if we run a database or something like that in Nomad it might need a host volume.
-In those cases, we must ensure high availability through some other means (e.g "cloud" mode on Solr, clusters in Postgres, HA Mode in Redis, etc.)
+A host volume is a folder on the client which the container maps - if a job (service) requires a certain host volume it will only ever get scheduled on a node which has that volume.
+In those cases, because we are tying the job (service) to a specific node, we must ensure high availability through some other means (e.g "cloud" mode on Solr, clusters in Postgres, HA Mode in Redis, etc.)

-Nomad has a useful [tutorial](https://developer.hashicorp.com/nomad/tutorials/stateful-workloads/stateful-workloads-host-volumes) about how they work.
+Nomad has a useful [tutorial](https://developer.hashicorp.com/nomad/tutorials/stateful-workloads/stateful-workloads-host-volumes) about how host volumes work.

 More recent versions of Nomad have "dynamic host volumes" which would allow us to create these on the fly, not in Ansible, but we're not upgraded enough for that.
 Nomad has a [tutorial](https://developer.hashicorp.com/nomad/tutorials/stateful-workloads/stateful-workloads-dynamic-host-volumes) for those.